Skip to main content

 Solution:

 Use the Network tab of your web browser to identify which redirect (302) is hanging or failing.
-Add that uri to the list of Redirect URIs in your Login.gov Dashboard configuration.
+Add that uri to the list of Redirect URIs in your Login.gov Portal configuration.

 Other Application Issues